clelidm/MinCompSpin_Greedy/README.md

 **Exhaustive search:** The program available [here](https://github.com/clelidm/MinCompSpin) performs an exhaustive search for the best community.
 The limiting factor of this code is the exhaustive search for the best model, as the space of models is exponentially increasing with `r` (the number of MCM on a chosen basis with `r` variable is given by the Bell number of `r`).
 We recommand using a different strategy when the number of variables exceeds `~13` to `15`.

+The code go through all possible MCMs of a given rank `r`, where an MCM is defined by a given partition of the `r` basis operators provided (see paper).
+The comparison between models is based on their evidence (posterior probability that the model generates the data, integrated over its parameter values).
+The selected model is the one with the largest evidence.

 **Greedy search VS Simulated annealing:**
 We recommand using the simulated annealing algorithm if you are interested in finding a solution that is as close as possible to the global optimal, or when the local greedy procedure fails to merge the initial spin variables into communities (this could be due to non-pairwise).
 While we recommand the Greedy algorithm if you are looking for a fast converging algorithm, as it will allow finding solution in reasonable time when the search space becomes too large.